Skip to main content

 Properties Not Appearing

-1. Check property names - Must be alphanumeric + underscore
+1. Check property names — Use alphanumeric characters and underscores

 Wrong Values

-1. Check data types - All values must be strings
+1. Check data types — All values are stored as strings

 Missing on Some Events